D-mafioso-quasar/D-mafioso-quasar/README.md

 ### ABOUT ME:
 Ha I am a distractive creator who can turn anything that I dream of into reality and I love to create complex projects based on machine learning and cryptography and highly aesthetic projects based on frontend framework

-"If you want to create something undestroyable then do not hesitate to destroy that thing"
+<p style="font-family: 'Lucida Console';">"If you want to create something undestroyable then do not hesitate to destroy that thing"</p>

 <picture>
   <source